ericwebsite/ericwebsite.github.io/Diary/index.md

 Go to [home.](../index.md)

+Terminal Canceled!
+##The zombies

+The book was awesome."
+Hank isn't reading the 'not'".
+I think my whole school will like it.
+    Well, it's just the students and teachers.
+A school can't read.
+I want another book.

 ##8/4/2019 The weird story of the crystal adventure.

 Today is crystal day.
 I drove all the way there.